 IMPALA’s committee meets regularly to promote best practices by collecting societies.

-Current work includes redrafting IMPALA’s collecting society code of conduct (original from 2010) and proposing modifications to IFPI’s own guidance.
+Current work includes redrafting IMPALA’s collecting society code of conduct (original from 2010) and gathering feedback from members on how they perceive their local collecting societies.

-Along with many others in the sector, we also participate in meetings of IFPI’s performance rights group (known as PRC meetings), and in our joint committee with WIN.
+Along with many others in the sector, we also participate in meetings of IFPI’s performance rights group (known as PRC meetings), and also coordinate with WIN.

 IMPALA also attends distribution meetings for the MTV pan-European video agreement with VPL, covering independent repertoire and helps VPL identify unclaimed videos.